Dartmouth Big Green football: History

 The 1970 Dartmouth football team was undefeated (9-0; 7-0 Ivy) and won the Lambert Trophy, symbolizing the best Division 1 football team in the Northeast.
 They scored 311 points, while only giving up 42 points, with 6 shutouts.
 The team finished the season ranked 14 nationally by the AP.

 Dartmouth played its first season of football as a member of the Ivy League in 1956.
 Future Hall of Fame inductee Bob Blackman took over as head coach and went on to compile a 104–37–3 record and seven Ivy League titles.
 Jake Crouthamel, from 1971 to 1977, and Joe Yukica, from 1978 to 1986, each coached the Green to three more Ivy League championships.
 Following the 1981 season, the Ivy League was reclassified to Division I-AA, today known as the Football Championship Subdivision (FCS), Dartmouth moved to Division I-AA play with the rest of the league.

 The 1978 Ivy League Player of the Year, Buddy Teevens, succeeded Yukica in 1987.
 Teevens spent five years at Dartmouth and captured two conference championships.
 John Lyons led the Green to two more titles and another 22-game unbeaten streak.
-Teevens returned in 2005 and remains head coach.
+Teevens returned in 2005 and was the head coach until 2023.
 Beginning in 2018 Dartmouth will play New England Ivy League rival Brown in their final game.

 In March 2020, the Ivy League shut down all athletic competition due to the COVID-19 pandemic, including football.
 The league announced in a May 2021 joint statement that "regular athletic competition" would resume "across all sports" in fall 2021.

 Upon the return of football, Dartmouth finished the 2021 season with a record of 9-1 and shared the Ivy League title with the Princeton Tigers.
 The Big Green failed to claim their third consecutive Ivy League title in 2022, posting a 3-7 record which saw them finish 6th in the Ivy League, their worst record since 2009.

+The 2023 team was to be led by 23rd-year head coach Buddy Teevens, but Sammy McCorkle took over play-calling as interim head coach while Teevens recovered from injuries sustained on March 16, 2023 when a pick-up truck hit him while riding a bicycle in St. Augustine, Florida.
+Sadly, Teevens succumbed to his injuries, as the crash ultimately took his life on September 19, 2023.
+McCorkle was later promoted from interim head coach to permanent head coach on October 19, leading the team to a 6-4 record and a share of the Ivy League championship.
+The 2023 season was dedicated to Coach Teevens, and Coach McCorkle was named the 2023 Ivy League Coach of the Year.